rohith-hegde/job-application-portfolio/fuel-economy-AI/README.md

 # Fuel economy AI

-### Uses basic machine learning to develop and apply a regression model
+### A regression model that uses basic machine learning

 This is a small program that I wrote in order to get started with machine learning.
 It relies on the popular and simple Brain.js library that trains a neural network based on input data.
 Then, when new data is fed into the network with an unknown answer, Brain.js estimates the solution.